-Contracting authorities shall [....] indicate in the procurement documents the objective and non-discriminatory criteria or rules they intend to apply for determining which lots will be awarded where the application of the [....] award criteria would result in one tenderer being awarded more lots than the maximum number. - 3.
-Member States may provide that, where more than one lot may be awarded to the same tenderer, contracting authorities may award contracts combining several or all lots where they have specified in the contract notice or in the invitation to confirm interest that they reserve the possibility to do so and indicated the lots or groups of lots that may be combined.
+3. Member States may provide that, where more than one lot may be awarded to the same tenderer, contracting authorities may award contracts combining several or all lots where they have specified in the contract notice or in the invitation to confirm interest that they reserve the possibility to do so and indicated the lots or groups of lots that may be combined.

 For this purpose contracting authorities shall first determine which tenders best fulfil the award criteria set out pursuant to Article 66 for each individual lot.
-Where a comperative assessment establishes that the tenders submitted by a particular tenderer for a specific combination of lots would, taken as whole, better fulfil the award criteria set out pursuant to Article 66 with regard to these lots, the contracting authority may award a contract combining the lots in question to that tenderer.
-Contracting authorities shall specify the methods and criteria they intend to use for such a comparitive assessment in the procurement documents.
+Where a comparative assessment establishes that the tenders submitted by a particular tenderer for a specific combination of lots would, taken as whole, better fulfil the award criteria set out pursuant to Article 66 with regard to these lots, the contracting authority may award a contract combining the lots in question to that tenderer.
+Contracting authorities shall specify the methods and criteria they intend to use for such a comparative assessment in the procurement documents.
 Such methods and criteria shall be transparent, objective and non-discriminatory.

+Article 45

-Article 45 Setting time limits [Directive 2004/18/EC: Article 38(1) and (7)]
+Setting time limits

+[Directive 2004/18/EC: Article 38(1) and (7)]

 - 1. When fixing the time limits for the receipt of tenders and requests to participate, contracting authorities shall take account of the complexity of the contract and the time required for drawing up tenders, without prejudice to the minimum time limits set out in Articles 25 to 29. - 2.
-Where [...] tenders can be made only after a visit to the site or after on-the-spot inspection of the documents supporting the procurement documents, the time limits for the receipt of tenders shall be extended so that all economic operators concerned may be aware of all the information needed to produce tenders. - 3.
-Where, for whatever reason, additional information, although requested in good time, is not supplied within the time limits set out in Article 51(2) or where changes are made to the procurement documents, the time limits for the receipt of tenders shall be extended so that all economic operators concerned may be aware of all the information needed to produce tenders.
+Where tenders can be made only after a visit to the site or after on-the-spot inspection of the documents supporting the procurement documents, the time limits for the receipt of tenders, which shall be longer than the minimum time limits set out in Articles 25 to 29, shall be fixed so that all economic operators concerned may be aware of all the information needed to produce tenders. - 3.
+Where, for whatever reason, additional information, although requested in good time, is not supplied within the time limits set out in Article 51(2) or where significant changes are made to the procurement documents, the contracting authority shall extend the time limits for the receipt of tenders so that all economic operators concerned may be aware of all the information needed to produce tenders.
 The length of the extension shall be proportionate to the importance of the information or change.